hannahkamillia/serenity-sphere/README.md

 - The system allows the user to log in as a Serenity Sphere staff or admin, to view the backend of the application.

 1.2 Register Account
-- Coupled with 1.1, the system allows users to register for an account if they do not have one to begin wth.
+- Coupled with 1.1, the system allows users to register for an account if they do not have one to begin with.

 <br>